-The merged Commission consists for the present of 14 members, to be reduced to nine when the unified treaty comes into force or three years from July 1967, whichever is sooner.
+The Commission consists of nine members (against 14 from July 1967 to July 1970).
 Throughout their tenure of office the members must act in full independence both of the governments and of the Council.
 The Council cannot remove any member from office; only the Parliament can if it wishes, by passing a vote of censure, compel the Commission to resign in a body.